-The invigilator must be made aware, prior to the examination, of the particular task(s) the practical assistant will be performing.
+The practical assistant must be made aware, prior to the examination, of the particular task(s) he/she will be performing as specifically approved by the awarding body.

 7.3 Reader/Computer reader

 The centre is responsible for ensuring that the candidate and reader cannot be overheard by, or distract other candidates.